zullicm/phase-3-ruby-oo-basics-email-parser-lab/README.md

-# Email Parser Lab
+# Bonus: Email Parser Lab

 ## Learning Goals

-- Practice defining a class and using an `attr_accessor` to create setter and getter methods
+- Build a class that uses an initialize method
-- Use TDD to write working code
+- Practice using an attribute accessor macro to make an attribute available to a class's methods

 ## Description

-You will be writing an `EmailAddressParser` class that gets initialized with a string of emails.
+You will write a program that, given a string of email addresses, parses that string into an array.

-Your job is to parse those email addresses into a useful array using an instance method, `parse`.
+Your class, `EmailAddressParser`, should take the string of addresses on initialization.
+Instances should respond to a `parse` instance method that parses the string into individual email addresses and returns them in an array.

 I should be able to do this: